Bars92/font-organizer/readme.txt

 4. General settings & role restictions.

 == Changelog ==

+= 1.3.1 =
+* Added a warning when trying to upload the same font file format in one upload.
+* Fixed PHP 5.3 not supported.

 = 1.3.0 =
 * Added quick editing in custom elements table on section 5.